 This book is available now for pre-order.
-Ships from Arrowhead Models by the end of the year 2022.
+Ships from Arrowhead Models in March of 2023.

 One Hundred Ghosts: An Exposition of Rural Grain Elevators is a photographic exposition of rural grain elevators, with a focus on wood elevators of both frame and crib construction.